DUXin-ece/needle/README.md

 ## TODO:
-+ fix bugs in the current application(mnist).
-It doesn't work because we change the backend from numpy to cpu/cuda.

-+ `nn.LayerNorm1d` can't work correctly now. `broadcast_to` in
++ `nn.LayerNorm1d` can't work correctly now, because the new shape in `broadcast_to` may have the diifferent dimension with the old shape.